CyberThreatForce/CTF-2021/Steganography/Strange File/Instructions.md

 Bonjour Agent-CTF,

 Nous avons recupérés une image sur un des chats en lignes qu'utilise l'APT-403.
-Cette image semble cacher quelque chose a nos yeux, meme si elle parait corompue a premiere vue.
+Cette image semble cacher quelque chose a nos yeux, meme si elle parait corompue.

 Votre mission sera de trouver le message caché derriere cette image.

-Nous comptons sur vous.
+Q.G.

+Hello CTF-Agent,

+We successed in getting an image from an online chat, that the APT-403 use.
+This image seems to be hiding something, even if it seems corrupted.

+Your mission will be to find the hidden message behind this image.

 Q.G.

 Writeup: